 Timeshares are real property.
 Change of owners of real property is by deed filed in the state where the real property is located.
 Each state has its own rules.
-This page provides an overview of the rules in the states of California, Hawaii and Nevada.
+This page provides an overview of the rules in the states of California, Hawaii, and Nevada.

 When you need to change in owners

-This page is authored by Mark W. Bidwell, an attorney in California.
-Office is at 4952 Warner Avenue, Suite 235, Huntington Beach, California 92649.
-Phone number is 714-846-2888.
+Mark W. Bidwell, an attorney in California, authors this page.
+The office is at 4952 Warner Avenue, Suite 235, Huntington Beach, California 92649.
+The contact phone number is 714-846-2888.
 Mr. Bidwell markets through a website, DeedandRecord.com.